-Historically, deal parties would engage a traditional financial institution to act as paying agent with a very limited scope of services.
-Now, there are new and innovative participants in the market (including payments administrators) and you have more choices with some providers offering a platform of additional services such as pre-closing solicitation and tabulation, facilitation of tender offer processes, setting up one or more escrow accounts with online access to balances, representations and warranties insurance (RWI) brokerage, loan agency services, shareholder representative services and expense fund management, among others.
+Historically, deal parties would engage a traditional financial institution to act as a paying agent with a very limited scope of services.
+Now, there are new and innovative participants in the market (including payments administrators) and you have more choices with some providers offering a platform of additional services such as online solicitation, signatures and tabulation of stockholder documents, facilitation of tender offer processes, setting up one or more escrow accounts with online access to balances, representations and warranties insurance (RWI) brokerage, loan agency services, shareholder representative services and expense fund management, among others.
 Daren Di Nicola, Senior Director of SRS Acquiom Business Development, advises to “take advantage of using a single vendor for your M&A closing and post-closing administration to keep the process efficient and fees down.”

 In short, leverage the expertise and experience of the paying agent for details like payments mechanics and focus your negotiations on obtaining the best, most comprehensive suite of services from your paying agent.
 The outcome will be seamless closing process that ensures fast, efficient payments, a smooth and successful transaction, and happy clients and VIP payees.

 Kip is an attorney with the SRS Acquiom M&A Transactional Group.
 He has broad experience in M&A and provides guidance on market standards pertaining to a wide variety of matters including earn-outs, holdbacks, escrows, expense funds, and purchase price adjustments.

 Tim is a Senior Director and Relationship Manager at SRS Acquiom and develops referral opportunities, manages customer relationships, and administers M&A Escrow and Payments Administration accounts.
 He has worked in the M&A market for over 25 years.